-However, by the beginning of 1972 pressure built up from the members to search for a new Rabbi, and this task was entrusted to the Committee, effectively in the hands of Mr Bornstein and Mr Schlagman. post was to be The part-time, since with а membership of barely 80 families a full-time position was clearly unaffordable.
+However, by the beginning of 1972 pressure built up from the members to search for a new Rabbi, and this task was entrusted to the Committee, effectively in the hands of Mr Bornstein and Mr Schlagman.
+The post was to be part-time, since with a membership of barely 80 families a full-time position was clearly unaffordable.

-Rabbi Refoel Kahan was appointed to succeed Rabbi Heshel and he took up the position in October 1972, serving as Rav for the next 16 years.
+level of observance, through With the approval of members, the warmth of his personality, Rabbi Refoel Kahan was his personal integrity, and his learning.
+Among the many Heshel and he took up the tributes paid to him was that position in October 1972, he could attract and hold the years.
 Rabbi Kahan, aged 35 at the time of his appointment, had been born and brought up in Gateshead and was an alumnus of Gateshead and Ponevezh yeshivot.
 Prior to his appointment at EAYC, he was a teacher with posts at schools in Manchester and Sunderland and latterly held the position of Rabbi at the United Synagogue shul in Sutton, combined with a teaching post at Hasmonean High School.